superwofy/CICPortal/README.md

 - Adjust the proxy IP from Network Settings -> Manual Proxy Configuration
 - Go to about:config and set network.proxy.allow_hijacking_localhost to true
-- Visit http://127.0.0.1/bonstartpage.php?development and refresh the page
+- Visit http://127.0.0.1/bonstartpage.php?development and refresh the page OR

-OR

-- Expose port 80 and connect directly to the webserver.
+- Open port 80 and connect directly to the webserver (should be restricted to your IP)

 Phones tested: